JCMexplains/writing-for-success-2023/textbook.md

 where you notice problems in style or tone, and then take time to rework those sections.

-Please exchange papers with a classmate.
+Exchange papers with a classmate.
 On a separate piece of paper, note places where the essay does not seem to flow or you have questions about what was written.
 Return the essay and compare notes.